 College Algebra with Review is a co-requisite course designed to provide a foundation in writing fundamentals that will aid students in successfully completing College Algebra.
-The course will include: MA 090 Principles of Math, MA 097 Beginning Algebra, and MA 099 Intermediate Algebra.
 An Initial Knowledge Exam will determine the level for each student and students will then work on the identified areas of attention.
 This course is designed to meet the remedial qualifications for College Algebra, students must be enrolled in MA096 and MA110 during the same semester.